 Instructions

-- Combine pork, breadcrumbs, egg, sour cream, salt and pepper in a bowl.
+- Mix pork, breadcrumbs, egg, sour cream, salt and pepper in a bowl.

-- Roll mince mixture into balls, using around 2 tablespoons of mince mixture for each ball.
+- Roll the mince mixture into balls, using around 2 tablespoons of mince mixture for each ball.

-- Heat oil in a frying pan, add meatballs and slightly flatten them with a spatula (or a hand if you are brave enough).
+- Heat oil in a frying pan on medium-high heat, add rissoles and slightly flatten them with a spatula (or a hand if you are brave enough).

 May 8, 2015